 What is brow lift recovery like?

 Recovery tends to vary depending on what type of procedure you undergo.
-A traditional forehead lift is a larger procedure and may be associated with more pain and numbness than an endoscopic procedure.
-Regardless, these are controlled with oral pain medication.
-The area around your eyes is very sensitive to swelling.
-You should anticipate some swelling and even some bruising in this area.
-Keeping your head propped up often helps decrease this to some degree.
-This gradually improves over the first week.
+A traditional forehead lift is a larger procedure than an endoscopic procedure and may be associated with more pain and numbness, which are typically controlled with oral pain medication.

 What should I know about my brow lift results?